rombie/contrail-controller/specs/bgp_mvpn.md

 Once replicated into bgp.mvpn.0, the secondary path will be advertised to all other mvpn neighbors.
 (Route Target Filtering will ensure that it is only sent to the ingress PE).
-For phase 1 this route only needs to be replicated to bgp.mvpn.0 (Sender is always outside the contrail cluster).
+For phase I, this route only needs to be replicated to bgp.mvpn.0 (Sender is always outside the contrail cluster).
 There is no need to replicate this route to any other vrf locally.
 This is required when we add support for sender in one virtual-network and receivers in another with in the